 When the Miller family bought the Caywood property in 1957 and renamed it Benmarl, it had outlived all of its early contemporaries to become America’s oldest professional vineyard.
 The Millers rebuilt its steep terraces, replanting them with European wine grapes, both hybrid and vinifera, carrying on Caywood’s private experimentation at a time when New York’s wine industry was at a low ebb.

-Benmarl Winery was recently awarded “Hudson Valley Winery of the Year” at the Hudson Valley Wine & Spirits Competition.
+Benmarl Winery was awarded “Hudson Valley Winery of the Year” at the Hudson Valley Wine & Spirits Competition.
 Each year a distinguished judging panel awards this honor to the winery whose wines received the highest average score.

 In 2006, the Spaccarelli family purchased Benmarl Winery from the Miller family, with the intention of reviving the spirit of Hudson Valley viticulture and the process of wine making.
 By replanting many of the abandoned vineyards and refurbishing the estate, they have managed to bring a new light to Benmarl, without sacrificing the tradition and history that makes it so special.
 Along with new plantings of Cabernet Franc, they are pushing the envelope with plantings of Blaufrankish, Saperavi, and Muscat Ottonel.